pli01/docker-jenkins/README.md

 * LDAP_DISPLAY_NAME_ATTRIBUTE_NAME, LDAP object field used as a display name
 * LDAP_DISABLE_MAIL_ADDRESS_RESOLVER, flag indicating if the email address resolver should be disabled
 * LDAP_MAIL_ADDRESS_ATTRIBUTE_NAME, LDAP object field used as a email address
+* LDAP_IGNORE_IF_UNAVAILABLE, Ignore LDAP failed connection if unavailable and pass to the second LDAP

 ```